sanids/Simons-Game/README.md

  Quick simulation of the simons game.
+Requires DAQ simulator to run.